eechhx/opencv-cascade-tracker/README.md

 * [Acknowledgements](#acknowledgements)
 * [References](#references)

-## Prerequisites
+## Environment Setup
-* Ubuntu 18.04
+* Ubuntu 18.04, 20.04
 * OpenCV 4.4.0
 * OpenCV Contrib (branch parallel with OpenCV 4.4.0)

-I used a Python virtual environment for package management.
+I used a Python virtual environment `venv` for package management.
 You can build and install OpenCV from source in the virtual environment (especially if you want a specific development branch or full control of compile options), or you can use `pip` locally in the `venv`.
 Packages included are shown in the `requirements.txt` file for reproducing the specific environment.

 The project directory tree will look similar to the following below, and might change depending on the arguments passed to the scripts.